keu/docs/guides/airflow-sql.md

 ## SQL operators

-Airflow has many operators available out of the box that make working with SQL easier.
-This guide lists some of the most commonly used ones that you should be aware of, but note that this list isn't comprehensive.
-For more documentation about Airflow operators, head [here](https://airflow.apache.org/docs/stable/_api/airflow/operators/index.html#).
+To make working with SQL easier, Airflow includes many built in operators.
+This tutorial discusses some of the most commonly used operators and shouldn't be considered a definitive resource.
+For more information about the available Airflow operators, see [airflow.operators](https://airflow.apache.org/docs/stable/_api/airflow/operators/index.html#).

 :::info